-Relative to flooring the product must meet certain requirements.
-It must be installable, be capable of being used as flooring material that will be walked on, cleaned, used, abused, be dimensionally stable, colorfast, be constructed and meet the specifications of the manufacturer, comply with the weight and density, not fall apart, have an effective wear layer, surface or integrity that will allow it to perform and, in general, live up to the expectations of the end user for the application intended.
+Page Layout By: Anita S. Drennon installable, be capable of being used as flooring material that will be walked on, cleaned, used, abused, be dimensionally stable, colorfast, be constructed and meet the specifications of the manufacturer, comply with the weight and density, not fall apart, have an effective wear layer, surface or integrity that will allow it to perform and, in general, live up to the expectations of the end user for the application intended.
 All of this must be taken into consideration when the specification is written or the product is offered for sale in a bid or sale situation.
+Essentially, the flooring material must be able to function as flooring material is expected to do for the application of use.

-Commercial Law: Express and Implied Warranties Under the Uniform Commercial Code
+Commercial Law: Express and Implied Warranties under the Uniform Commercial Code

-Realizing that uniformity and certainty would make interstate transactions easier and more profitable, the Uniform Commercial Code (U.C.C.) was drafted and its rules provide uniform treatment of most common business transactions.
+Realizing that uniformity and certainty would make interstate transactions easier and more profitable, the Uniform Commercial Code (U.C.C.) was drafted.
+The U.C.C. has now been adopted by every state except Louisiana, and its rules provide uniform treatment of most common business transactions.
 Article 2 of the U.C.C. deals with the sale of goods, not services.
 It covers such things as the offer to sell goods, the acceptance of the offer, and the terms of the sale itself.
 Article 2 also outlines certain warranties included as part of the sale.
 Because these warranties are imposed by law, it is important to know what is being warranted, as well as how to disclaim these warranties.